How a baboon pooped on my head and other adventures

 As fun as shopping can be, we only have so much money and so much need for souvenirs.
-Everybody pretty much decided it was time to get back on the boat, except my brother Nate, his wife Brittany, Chloe and me.
+Everybody pretty much decided it was time to get back on the boat, except my brother and his wife, my middle daughter, and me.
 We went on an excursion to see baboons at the Community Baboon Sanctuary.

 First, we had to take a ride in a taxi cab that was probably 20 years old and had no seatbelts.
-It was about a 40 minute drive out to the preserve and Chloe got herself a good nap on the way.
+It was about a 40-minute drive out to the preserve and my daughter had a good nap on the way.

 The drive was worth it, though.
 The preserve was more like The Garden of Eden.